main-branch/process_executer/README.md

 `ProcessExecuter::MonitoredPipe` was created to expand the output redirection options for `Process.spawn` and methods derived from it within the `ProcessExecuter` module.

-This class's initializer accepts any redirection destination supported by `Process.spawn` (this is the `value` part of the file redirection option described in [the File Redirection section of `Process.spawn`](https://docs.ruby-lang.org/en/3.4/Process.html#module-Process-label-File+Redirection+-28File+Descriptor-29).
+This class's initializer accepts any compatible redirection destination supported by `Process.spawn` (this is the `value` part of the file redirection option described in [the File Redirection section of `Process.spawn`](https://docs.ruby-lang.org/en/3.4/Process.html#module-Process-label-File+Redirection+-28File+Descriptor-29).

 In addition to the standard redirection destinations, `MonitoredPipe` also